AdaCore/gnatstudio/docs/users_guide/editing.rst

     C : Integer;

-    --  Not a comment for C, there is a blank linke
+    --  Not a comment for C, there is a blank line

   When comments appear both before and after the entity, GPS choses the one given by the :index:`preference <preferences; documentation --> leading